 Critique of Traditional Practices for Maternal and Newborn Care among Turkish Postpartum Women

 However, not all organ systems resume their original state within the stipulated period (Ozsoy & Katabi, 2008).
 For that reason, some scholars describe mothers as postpartum for as long as a year after delivery.
-As so, healthcare providers should pay attention to the mother’s psychological needs while being sensitive to the sociocultural differences surrounding childbirth in the area.
-These may range from the consumption of particular foods as well to the restraining some activities while encouraging others.
+As such, healthcare providers should pay attention to the mother’s psychological needs while being sensitive to the sociocultural differences surrounding childbirth in the area.
+These may range from the consumption of particular foods as well to restraining some activities while encouraging others.
 It is a very critical time for both the mother and her newborn because care-related problems can result in maternal and infant deaths.

 Realizing a reduction of maternal and infant mortality is a global priority.
-State of the World Mother’s reports 2013 indicated that annually, 278,000 women are lost during pregnancy or childbirth while 6-9 million children do not live to see their fifth birthday (Save the Children.
+State of the World Mother’s Reports 2013 indicated that annually, 278,000 women are lost during pregnancy or childbirth while 6-9 million children do not live to see their fifth birthday (Save the Children.
 2014).
 Sadly, almost all the deaths are recorded in developing countries because of the scarcity of primary health facilities.
 Only 1 percent of newborn deaths are in industrialized countries.
 Despite the huge disparity, statistics showed that both infant and maternal mortality rates (MMR) are steadily continuing to increase in the majority of developed and developing countries (Say et al., 2014).
-If provided with holistic and safe healthcare during pregnancy, birth and after childbirth, this scenario can be avoided.
+If provided with holistic and safe healthcare during pregnancy, birth, and after childbirth, this scenario can be avoided.

-In Turkey a developing country, postpartum mothers and newborns are accorded healthcare for at least 24 hours for vaginal births and 72 hours for Cesarean deliveries.
+In Turkey, a developing country, postpartum mothers and newborns are accorded healthcare for at least 24 hours for vaginal births and 72 hours for Cesarean deliveries.
 They are done via home visits particularly in rural areas by midwives while those in hospitals get information discharged from there.
 Mostly, education about how to practice hygiene and effective breastfeeding is offered.
-Home-birthing mothers do not receive postpartum care unless they seek it from hospitals after.
+Home-birthing mothers do not receive postpartum care unless they seek it from hospitals afterward.
 Home births are still rampant and stood at 8% in 2013 (Say et al., 2014).

 Currently, researchers emphasize that healthcare providers especially nurses acquire more knowledge and skills to be able to evaluate individuals’ sociocultural practices and beliefs.
 This will make them provide culturally sensitive care that recognizes the above-mentioned individual aspects.
-Understanding those methods as relating to maternal and infant care would assist in identifying harmful practices and also guide about how to counsel women during both antenatal and postnatal education (Ozsoy & Katabi, 2008).
+Understanding those methods relating to maternal and infant care would assist in identifying harmful practices and also guide how to counsel women during antenatal and postnatal education (Ozsoy & Katabi, 2008).
 This eventually will improve maternal-infant well-being.
-However, limited literature regarding maternal and infant health exist in Turkey.
+However, limited literature regarding maternal and infant health exists in Turkey.
 The occurrence is despite the country having unique traditional maternal health practices.

-Among the traditional practices by Turkish postpartum women include hanging garlic, onion, and a special amulet in the room where the postpartum mother and child are residing.
-Putting of the holy book Koran and placement of a needle and a packing needle under the mother’s pillow and not leaving a postpartum mother alone are also other widespread practices among Turkish women.
-All these are done to prevent “Al basmati,” the evil spirit from visiting the mother, and disrupting her mental health, (Chythra et al., 2014).This happens during the first 40 days after birth.
+Among the traditional practices by Turkish postpartum women include hanging garlic, onion, and a special amulet in the room where the postpartum mother and child reside.
+Putting the holy book, the Koran, placing a needle and a packing needle under the mother’s pillow, and not leaving a postpartum mother alone are also other widespread practices among Turkish women.
+All these are done to prevent “Al basmati,” the evil spirit from visiting the mother and disrupting her mental health, (Chythra et al., 2014).
+This happens during the first 40 days after birth.
 The mother-in-law always accords the new mother company.

 While some practices like possession of amulets could be harmless, others like the placement of the needle under the mother’s pillow carry substantial risk.
 The needle can inflict physical harm to the mother, especially if it pricks the head.
-This can result to bleeding to the already weak mother.
-Is ironic that Turkish women believe that postpartum hemorrhage is the most significant threat to postpartum women, yet they authorize placement of the needle practice which harbors the potential risk of loss of blood.
+This can result in bleeding to the already weak mother.
+Is ironic that Turkish women believe that postpartum hemorrhage is the most significant threat to postpartum women.
+Yet, they authorize placement of the needle practice which harbors the potential risk of loss of blood.
 Such practices should be entirely discouraged as a measure to attempt the reduction of maternal and infant mortality rates in Turkey.

 However, the literature suggests that belly binding is beneficial.
 This is because it promotes a healthy posture when the mother is breastfeeding, pushes back stomach muscles, repositions the uterus, and reduces stretch marks occurrence, (Chythra et al.,2014).
 Healthcare providers should embark on eroding such beliefs and instead teach Turkish women about lochia and its characteristics and how dangerous the attempt to stop it is.
-Also, they should recommend the women receive the right care when the bleeding becomes excess or if any postpartum problem occurs.
+Also, they should recommend the women receive the right care when the bleeding becomes excessive or if any postpartum problem occurs.

 Lack of proper antenatal care among a majority of postpartum women in Turkey fuels the mortality rate of both mother and child.
 Upholding of the traditional practice of home delivery hinders women from seeking antenatal care (Douglas et al., 2014).
 The reason is that they have no confidence in hospitals and overall no regard for it.
 If complications occur and the midwives cannot handle them without an expert’s support, women end up losing their lives.
 Through the ministry, the government has launched an antenatal care services program that they hope will curb maternal mortality.